AnkitKhatri55555/language-translation/README.md

 ## How to run this application?

-1. Clone the repository : `git clone https://github.com/systers/language-translation.git`.
-Check into the directory after cloning.
+1. Clone the repository: `git clone https://github.com/systers/language-translation.git`.
+Check the directory after cloning.

-2. Install PostgreSQL (Version 8.2 and above supported), npm, node, graphviz and imagemagick (for image resize/thumbnail creation).
+2. Install PostgreSQL (Version 8.2 and above supported), npm, node, graphviz and ImageMagick (for image resize/thumbnail creation).

 3. Rename config/database.yml.example to config/database.yml :
 `mv config/database.yml.example config/database.yml`.

-4. Update the config/database.yml file with your host name, postgresql username and password.
+4. Update the config/database.yml file with your hostname, PostgreSQL username, and password.

 5. To install all the gems, `bundle install`

-6. To setup the application database run, `rake db:setup`.
+6. To set up the application database run, `rake db: setup`.

-7. Install bower using npm : `npm install -g bower`.
+7. Install bower using npm: `npm install -g bower`.

 8. To install bower components, Run `bower install`.